Random Abstract Cell Complexes: Empirical Evaluation

-Our general random cell complex model can also be used to describe random cell complexes with a fixed $d$-skeleton.
-Our sampling algorithm can therefore be leveraged to provide a random lifting of any graph to a two-dimensional cell complex.
-However, given that our approximations used in the sampling procedure are based on the assumption that the graph was sampled from ER, we expect a lower accuracy.

-\Cref{fig:count:sbm-homophilic} shows the estimation accuracy on a graph sampled from a homophilic configuration of the SBM.
-Interestingly, the overall accuracy is still quite close to the accuracy on ER graphs.
-In fact, this pattern also holds for heterophilic graphs, shown in \cref{fig:count:sbm-heterophilic}.
-Our findings extend even to the case of a complete bipartite graph, although, as \cref{fig:count:fullbip} shows, we do see a small but consistent overestimation of the number of cycles.
-Furthermore, the approximated occurrence probability $\rho_c$ is surprisingly good in both cases (cf \cref{fig:est:sbm}).

-So far, we have only evaluated our algorithm on graph models that have regular shapes, with all nodes symmetric in expectation. \Cref{fig:count:uneven} shows the result on graphs sampled from the Barabasi-Albert model and a Configuration model with an uneven degree distribution.
-The accuracy is comparable to the accuracy on graphs sampled from the SBM, i.e., still higher than expected.

-Overall, in our experiments, any deviation from an evenly and densely connected graph reduces the accuracy of our estimation: Communities, overall low connectivity, or uneven degree sequences make the estimation less accurate.
-Therefore, we expect a similar behavior on real-world graphs: It should work well on graphs with relatively evenly distributed degrees that are evenly and densely connected. \Cref{fig:count:realworld} shows that our experiments are in line with this expectation: Zachary's Karate Club, which famously consists of two communities, is estimated less accurately than the November 17 network, which also has a higher average node degree.

-\subsection{Time complexity}
+\subsection{Time Complexity}

 \Cref{fig:time_exp} shows that our approach is highly scalable.
-In configurations where the approximated occurrence probability is worse, the estimated is also relatively efficient.
-Empirically, the runtimes for both approaches are in line with our analysis: The slower estimation takes approximately $\mathcal O(n^{2.6})$; the faster approximation takes approximately $\mathcal O(n^2)$, which is consistent with $\mathcal O(s\cdot{}m^{1+\varepsilon})$ since $m \in \Theta(n^2)$ for a fixed $p$.
+Empirically, the runtimes for the approach are in line with our analysis as it takes approximately $\mathcal O(n^2)$, which is consistent with $\mathcal O(s\cdot{}m^{1+\varepsilon})$ since $m \in \Theta(n^2)$ for a fixed $p$.
+We also evaluated the runtime on real-world networks (cf. \Cref{fig:time-rw}), which is practical to use even for networks with more than $10^7$ edges.
+Furthermore, the algorithm is highly parallelizable as each spanning tree can be sampled from independently (which is not currently implemented).